WPoets/awesome-enterprise/README.md

 ##### 3.4.2
 * Improved: Errors can now be viewed directly after switching on debugging mode
-* Improved: SQL queries now carry more info for debugging when view in sql process list
+* Improved: SQL queries now carry more info for debugging when viewed in sql process list
 * Improved: Removed commented code.

 ##### 3.4.1